hrbrmstr/include-in-pkgs/README.md

 # include-in-pkgs

-R files that are meant to be *copied into new packages* (i.e. this repo is not a pkg just files with code) to both reduce dependencies in general but also reduce dependencies on compiled code.
+R code/files that are meant to be *copied into new packages* (i.e. this repo is not a pkg just files with code) to both reduce dependencies in general but also reduce dependencies on compiled code.
 The compiled code equivalents are (generally) faster than these and most of them also have more robust features.
 Basically: use these components if they cover your